junhe/wiscsee/TUTORIAL.md

 # Locality

-Because you have already got the traces of your application from the previous part of this tutorial, you do not need generate traces for studying locality.
+Because you have already got the traces of your application from the previous part of this tutorial, you do not need to generate traces for studying locality.
 You can reuse the traces in `/tmp/results/linux-dd-exp`.

 To get hit/miss ratios of the translation cache, you will need to do the following.